Tawseef-Reza/virtual-interactable-earth/README.md

 ## Running the App Locally

-Clone the repository, then `npm install`:
+Clone the repository, then type `npm install`:
+Libraries I used:
 * 'react'
 * '@react-three/fiber'
 * '@react-three/drei'